 Based on the results of the admission’s tests and an interview with the Headmaster, a formal offer of a place may be made immediately should a place be available or alternatively when a place becomes available if there is a waiting list at your child’s year level.

 It is important to note that we do not have a specialist unit at HISV to deal with complex learning and behavioural difficulties and if your child has such needs, this could result in the child not being offered a place.
-We do offer an English support program, the details of which may be found in our ESP Policy.
+We do offer an English support program.
 Such support may incur an additional fee.

-At this stage you will receive the Parent Handbook covering general school routines, transport, uniform and lunch arrangements and you will be shown how to access the Curriculum Handbook relevant to your child’s Key Stage from our school website.
+At this stage you will receive the Parent Handbook covering general school routines, transport, uniform and lunch arrangements.